 The following are some questions you may want to consider when planning to address your short- and long-term financial and family goals.

 - How are your investments allocated within your investment portfolio?
 How much risk are you willing to accept in order to meet your investment goals?
 Does your current asset allocation allow you to meet these goals?

-- What are you current expenses and anticipated future expenses?
+- What are your current expenses and anticipated future expenses?
 Will you be able to maintain your standard of living through retirement, and how will market fluctuations affect this?